nothixy/dash/README.md

 ## How to use it
 <ol>
-<li>Create a structure containing strings and booleans: make sure that you don't allocate your strings from the stack by doing
+<li>Create a structure containing strings pointing to NULL and booleans: make sure that you don't allocate your strings on the stack by doing

 ```c
 char* argument = NULL;